TOMF141/helmcharts/charts/radarr/README.md

 2. **Static Secret (Legacy):**
    * If `configXmlFromSecret.enabled=true`, the `config.xml` file will be mounted from an existing Secret.
    * Otherwise, if `cloudnativepg.enabled=false`, a new secret named `{{ include "radarr.fullname" . }}-config` will be created using the values from `appConfig` and `secretConfig`.
-   * The API key (`secretConfig.apiKey`) will be automatically generated if left empty.
+   * The API key (`secretConfig.apiKey`) must be provided either directly in values or via `secretConfig.apiKeySecretRef`.

 3. **Additional Configuration:**
    * You can provide additional configuration via a separate Secret using `additionalConfig.secretRef`.